thinca/coffee-script-on-jscript/README.md

       -e, --eval         compile a string from the command line -h, --help         display this help message
-      -j, --join         concatenate the scripts before compiling -o, --output       set the directory for compiled JavaScript -p, --print        print the compiled JavaScript to stdout -s, --stdio        listen for and compile scripts over stdio
+      -j, --join         concatenate the scripts before compiling -n, --nodes        print out the parse tree that the parser produces -o, --output       set the directory for compiled JavaScript -p, --print        print the compiled JavaScript to stdout -s, --stdio        listen for and compile scripts over stdio